[(1) An employee who satisfies prescribed conditions may be absent from work at any time during an additional adoption leave period.

 [(aa) may allow an employee in prescribed circumstances to revoke, or to be treated as revoking, the bringing forward of that date;]

-(b) may specify circumstances in which an employee may work for his employer during an additional adoption leave period without bringing the period to an end
+(b) may specify circumstances in which an employee may work for his employer during an additional adoption leave per

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.